stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 free once more to work his evil will upon the world.
 The telepathic messages had not made fully clear the effect of liberation on those who had entered the glass so long ago.

-  There was, too, a final though minor problem in case of success&mdash;that of getting Robert back into the routine of school life without having to explain the incredible.
+  There was, too, a final though minor problem in case of success--that of getting Robert back into the routine of school life without having to explain the incredible.
-In case of failure, it was highly inadvisable to have witnesses present at the release operations&mdash;and lacking these, I simply could not attempt to relate the actual facts if I should succeed.
+In case of failure, it was highly inadvisable to have witnesses present at the release operations--and lacking these, I simply could not attempt to relate the actual facts if I should succeed.
 Even to me the reality seemed a mad one whenever I let my mind turn from the data so compellingly presented in that tense series of dreams.